material-components/material-web/docs/components/menu.md

 when the anchor and the node cannot share a common ancestor that is `position: relative`, or sometimes, menu will render below another item due to limitations with `position: absolute`.
-In most of these cases, you would want to use the `fixed` attribute to position the menu relative to the window instead of relative to the parent.
+In most of these cases, you would want to use the `positioning="fixed"` attribute to position the menu relative to the window instead of relative to the parent.

 > Note: Fixed menu positions are positioned relative to the window and not the
 > document.
 This means that the menu will not scroll with the anchor as the page